ankit071105/ankit071105/README.md

 Final-year B.Tech CS student at **ITER, SOA University** (2023–2027, CGPA 8.2) actively building at the intersection of **Mobile Development**, **Generative AI**, and **Full-Stack Engineering**.

+Pursuing a Bachelor of Technology in Computer Science at **Siksha 'O' Anusandhan University**.
 Currently interning as a **Flutter Developer @ Fastpeer AI Corp** (building a production app on the Play Store) and completing an **ML Internship @ Celebal Technologies**.

+Previous internships at @ Hykit Care and @ Aveti Learning involved building platforms and pipelines from scratch using React.js, MySQL, Python, and advanced tools like Hugging Face NLP and OpenCV.
+Dedicated to delivering consistent and efficient user experiences across web and mobile platforms while leveraging technical expertise to solve complex challenges.

-🏆 Smart India Hackathon 2025 Runner-Up | 📱 4+ apps on Play Store | 📄 Patent Holder
+🏆 Smart India Hackathon 2025 Runner-Up

+🏆 MSME IDEA Hackathon 4.0 (Govt. of India)

+🏆 Odisha AI Symposium Winner

 ---